 - Tony Venne is an educator at MICA’s new MA Graphic Design program (formerly the Post-Bacc degree).
 He's also Head of Design at the Walters Art Museum!
 Before moving to Baltimore, Venne was an Art Director for Target in Minneapolis.

-- Sean Heavey is a Web Developer for the US Department of Defense, as well as several other Federal Government clients, including the Smithsonian – check out his work at seanheavey.com
+- Sean Heavey is a Senior Designer at Defense.gov, as well as several other Federal Government clients, including the Smithsonian – check out his work at seanheavey.com

 - Jerome Harris is an independent graphic designer and current MICA graphic design teaching fellow.
 He just curated an exhibition of graphic design works by African American artists, focusing on representation through curation—up through 9/30 (asnotfor.info).